Cloud Cost Management FAQ

 Catches configuration mistakes quickly

-Identifies optimization opportunities
+Identifies optimisation opportunities

 How do I create a cloud cost budget?

 Cloud cost budgets set spending limits and trigger alerts when costs approach or exceed thresholds.
-They're essential for financial governance and preventing bill shock.

 Budget types:

-Fixed budget: Specific dollar amount per period (e.g., $50,000/month)
+Fixed — specific dollar amount per period (e.g. $50,000/month)

 Total cloud spend